mwiget/vmxdocker/README.md

 ## Run Juniper Networks vMX in a Docker Container

 > WARNING: I no longer maintain this project.
-It served me well in the early days of vMX 14.x and 15.x and ultimately led to the creation of the vMX based lightweight 4over6 solution: https://github.com/Juniper/vmx-docker-lwaftr
+It served me well in the early days of vMX 14.x and 15.x and ultimately led to the creation of the vMX based lightweight 4over6 solution: https://github.com/Juniper/vmx-docker-lwaftr and a general purpose method to launch vMX within a Container: https://github.com/juniper/openJNPR-container-vMX.

 ### Overview